dedis/onet/simul/platform/MININET.md

 ### Monitor port occupied

 Sometimes the ssh-forwarding is misbehaving, and you cannot run your simulation.
-The simplest solution is to restart the servers (not reinstall, just restart).
+The simplest solution is to restart the servers (not reinstall, just power cycle it).
 A faster option is to ssh to the first server and check if you can find the rogue `sshd` process.

-Take care, there is a `sshd`-process that listens for incoming connections - if you kill that one, you will have to restart the server, as you won't have access to it...
+Take care, there is a `sshd`-process that listens for incoming connections - if you kill that one, you will have to restart the server, as you won't have access to it.

 ### Network problems

-An important restriction so far is the need of all servers to be on the same subnet.
+An important restriction so far is the need of all servers to be on the *same subnet*.
 To verify if this is the case, you can use the `host` or `dig` command and verify that is the case.

 ### Other problems

-You can always run the simulation with `-debug 3` to get more information and eventually see what is going wrong:
+You can always run the simulation with `-debug 3` to get more information and see what is going wrong:

 ```bash
 go build && ./simul -platform mininet -debug 3 simul.toml
 ```

-Then you will see more details of what is happening and eventually see what you need to change.
+Then you will see more details of what is happening and you may see what you need to change.

+### Development

+You can run an Ubuntu server in a local virtual machine on your laptop.
+You must configure it for bridged networking, sharing the same network as your current network connection.
+When it boots, log in on it's console to find the IP address.
+(There is some support for connecting via NAT port forwarding, but full simulations can only be run with a real IP address, because the monitor port needs to know the real IP address of the gateway machine.)

+In order to match the configuration of the IC Cluster's Ubuntu installs, you need to:

+1. Use `passwd root` to set a root password.
+1. Use `passwd -u root` to unlock it.
+1. Edit /etc/ssh/sshd_config to set `PermitRootLogin yes`.
+Use `service ssh restart` afterwards.